mwbowers/mwbowers.github.io/reference/datagate/datagate-client/export.md

 ---
 title: Export class
-description: Provides functionality for exporting data to XML or CSV format.
+description: "Provides functionality for exporting data to XML or CSV format.
+This class includes methods for creating tasks to perform the export, logging messages"
-This class includes methods for creating tasks to perform the export, logging messages, writing to a database file, and transforming the data to XML or CSV format.
+last_modified_at: 2024-06-26T20:26:58Z
 ---

 Provides functionality for exporting data to XML or CSV format.